nrz/ylikuutio/README.md

 * [Shuttle Radar Topography Mission (SRTM)](https://www2.jpl.nasa.gov/srtm/) data around Bolivian altiplano and elsewhere in the world between 56° S and 60° N is in the public domain.
 SRTM is a [NASA (National Aeronautics and Space Administration)](https://www.nasa.gov/) mission.
 SRTM data shipped with Ylikuutio belongs to SRTMGL3 dataset.
 Information about different SRTM datasets is available in [OpenStreetMap Wiki](http://wiki.openstreetmap.org/wiki/SRTM).

 ### Audio
+* [Arp Bass Loop 128 bpm.mp3](https://freesound.org/people/JPMusic82/sounds/414269/) is made by JPMusic82 and it is licensed under the [Creative Commons 0 (CC0 1.0) license](https://creativecommons.org/publicdomain/zero/1.0/).
 * [Chipland Loop (120 BPM-A Major)](https://freesound.org/people/SSS_Samples/sounds/414257/) is made by SSS\_Samples and and it is licensed under [Creative Commons Attribution 3.0 Unported (CC BY 3.0) license](https://creativecommons.org/licenses/by/3.0/).
 * [Sample 97 Bpm](https://freesound.org/people/Greek555/sounds/414270/) is made by Greek555 and it is licensed under the [Creative Commons 0 (CC0 1.0) license](https://creativecommons.org/publicdomain/zero/1.0/).